Herbs for a Healthy Pregnancy and Birth Part 1: Nourishment

 - Supporting healthy lactation

 In my experience, I noticed my lackluster energy spike on the days when I drank nettles.
 But not in a caffeine-buzz kind of a way, in a much more even keel sort of way that feels as good as it sounds.
 Nettles certainly contributed to my pregnancy glow, encouraging the growth and healthy sheen of hair, skin, nails, and teeth.
 The muscle spasms and leg cramps I started to get in my first and second trimester (you don't know what a charley horse is until those killer middle of the night wake up calls in between pee sessions) disappeared when I drank my nettles, probably because of its ability to ease cramps.
-And perhaps most importantly, nettles is an incredible blood builder and oxygen-rich tonic, preparing the body for birth and its potential trauma in a significant way.
+And perhaps most importantly, nettles is an incredible blood builder and oxygen-teeming tonic, preparing the body for birth and its potential trauma in a significant way.

-Magnesium-Rich Oatstraw Nourishing Herbal Infusion
+Magnesium-Laden Oatstraw Nourishing Herbal Infusion

 This was by far my favorite nourishing herbal infusion to drink during pregnancy.
 It’s bland-tasting, totally unoffensive to my picky nose, and even a little sweet and milky tasting due to its oaty nature.
 Oatstraw infusion is a powerful nervine; it has the ability to just take the edge off so that, no matter where you are in your pregnancy or what bizarre food pair cravings are plaguing your dreams, everything is just a bit more manageable.